Vi-eng/Entrepreneur-App/README.md

 The members of team AlphaLogic include:

-Damilola Oni
+Frontend developer/Presenter: Damilola Oni (https://www.linkedin.com/in/damilola-oni-4a0bb5180/)

-Samuel Itojie
+Web designer and Lead Frontend developer: Samuel Itojie (https://www.linkedin.com/in/samuel-itoje-468380245/)

-Osazuwa-Ojo Victory(me)
+Frontend and Backend developer: Osazuwa-Ojo Victory(me)

 The application's process flow can be found here: